-Great tips for Visiting Windsor for the day
+Great tips for Visiting the town of Windsor in Berkshire

 The day started off bright and clear so we thought, let’s do a road trip to visit Windsor.
 We knew – obviously, that part of our visit to Windsor would include seeing Windsor Castle.